 Various products or services that you can sell on Shopify:

-• Physical Products: Shopify supports door-step delivery of your manufactured products such as jewelry, t-shirts, mugs, etc. You can schedule the delivery of various products using Shopify.
+• Physical Products: Shopify supports door-step delivery of your manufactured products such as jewelry, custom t-shirts, mugs, etc. You can schedule the delivery of various products using Shopify.

 • Digital Products: With Shopify, you can provide digital services such as e-books, audio files, course materials, etc. to your customers.